paypal/paypal-android/docs/PayPal/integration.md

 val payPalWebCheckoutClient = PayPalWebCheckoutClient(requireActivity(), config, returnUrl)
 ```

-Set a listener on your `PayPalWebCheckoutClient` to handle results:
+Set a listener on the client to receive payment flow callbacks:

 ```kotlin
 payPalWebCheckoutClient.listener = object : PayPalWebCheckoutListener {

     override fun onPayPalWebSuccess(result: PayPalWebCheckoutResult) {
         // order was successfully approved and is ready to be captured/authorized (see step 8) }